OpenCMISS/documentation/_web/pelican/content/pages/status.rst

 #########################
 :slug: status

-Updated on **25 September 2015**.
+Updated on **29 September 2015**.

+This website is the new website for the OpenCMISS software.
+Content is still being migrated from `cmiss.org <http://www.cmiss.org>`_, `physiomeproject.org <http://opencmiss.physiomeproject.org>`_ and other sites.

 Source files and instructions to build this website are now available on `GitHub <https://github.com/inkybutton/OpenCMISS-Documentation>`_.
 This is currently in a personal GitHub account as the repository plan is still being decided.

 Please send any feedback and suggestions to `Noel Zeng, the developer working on the project <mailto:bioeng-webmaster@auckland.ac.nz>`_.
+Be sure to check the Planned section first to see if it's a known issue.

 Ready for Feedback
 ==================